It's easier than you think to build a job board. Let us show you.

 Building a niche-related job board like remote jobs, software development jobs, etc. has been all the rage recently.

-In fact, nowadays you can hardly Google for jobs without being redirected to a job board first.
+Nowadays you can hardly Google for jobs without being redirected to a job board first.

 At first glance, it may seem incredibly complicated to create one, too.
 After all, you would need to either receive or find all of these jobs to then post on your job board.

-But what if I told you that many of these job boards outside of the likes of Indeed and other top job boards are primarily just scraping LinkedIn jobs and then displaying the results and monetizing it in the process?
+But what if I told you that many of these job boards outside of the likes of Indeed and other top job boards are primarily just scraping LinkedIn jobs and then displaying the results and monetizing them in the process?

 Remote oriented job board